lucfra/lucfra.github.io/_pages/about.md

 ---

 [^1]: ... and also because time ago I solemnly decided not to use Twitter and the likes.
-I'll keep to that, despite the increasing evidence of the importance of having a good [Kardashian index](https://en.wikipedia.org/wiki/Kardashian_Index) in research and the lurking FOMO.
+I'll keep to that, despite the increasing evidence of the importance of having a good [Kardashian index](https://en.wikipedia.org/wiki/Kardashian_Index) in research and the consequent lurking FOMO.